BigaSpinosaLab/PAPER_SOF_mutants_IkBa_intestinal_stemness/README.md

 Scripts required to reproduce the complete RNAseq data analysis, specifically:

 - Data preprocessing: to obtain a raw expression matrix from FASTQ files.
-Scripts from 1 to 4.
+Scripts from 0 to 7.
-- Downstream analysis: to conduct differential expression analysis and functional analysis (GSEA).
-Scripts 5 and 6.
+- Downstream analysis: to conduct differential expression analysis and functional analysis (GSEA and Overrepresentation analysis).
+Scripts 8 and 12.

 To conduct data preprocessing, original FASTQ files are required.
 Please check GEO accession no. GSE206515 [https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE206515].
 All required scripts were executed using Singularity images (v3.8.3) per required tool.